habalasub/sycl_math_library_bug/README.md

 where $INPUT is the number of elements to be tested on.

 Note:
-The code can be run with both floats and doubles by manually changing the values of 'real_t' in the code.
+The code can be run with both floats and doubles by manually changing the value of 'real_t' in the code.